NicolasPce/P5-Like-Diamonds-in-the-Skaggle/README.md

 - Grid Search

 ### Conclusions
-The Grid Seach was the best approach to predict the price of the diamonds
+Grid Seach was the best approach to predict the price of the diamonds

 ### Libraries